Guide for choosing a countertop: what should you choose?

 The countertop is a central part of your kitchen.
 Not only does it impact the look and feel of the kitchen, but also your daily routine depending on the level of required maintenance.
 The ideal countertop fits your kitchen style, your needs for features and your cleaning routines.

-Our designs have been developed by renowned architects and designers.
+Our collections have been developed by renowned architects and designers.
 For each of our design series, a countertop has been selected to match the design and make sure that the kitchen and countertop correspond in terms of look and feel.
 In some cases, the designers recommend more than one type of countertop with different qualities and features, allowing you to choose a material that suits your daily routine.

 Choose a countertop to match your kitchen style